SpikeThatMike/MicroORMSharp/README.md

 - `QuerySingleOrDefault`

 These methods can accept an explicit `connection` or `transaction`. `DBContext.Dapper` is bound to the context connection.
-Inside `WithTransaction`, `transactiom.Dapper` is bound to the transaction and intentionally omits connection and transaction parameters.
-If you provide these inside of a command definition, an error will be throw.
+Inside `WithTransaction`, `transaction.Dapper` is bound to the transaction and intentionally omits connection and transaction parameters.
+If you provide these inside of a command definition, an error will be thrown.

 ```csharp
 var rows = await Database.Dapper.QueryAsync<Customer>(